 Stocks are fairly easy to buy and sell because they are listed on public exchanges.
 But bonds don’t have a centralized trading system.
 Instead, if you want to buy municipal or corporate bonds, you buy them from brokers.
 Check with your own broker to see if they offer bonds.
 Some brokers that allow you to buy bonds include:

-Ally Invest – A trading platform geared towards newer investors.
+Ally Invest is a trading platform geared towards newer investors.
 With Ally Invest, you can buy and sell bonds, stocks, currencies, ETFs, futures, and mutual funds.
 There’s a $1 fee for bond purchases.

 You Invest by J.P.
 Morgan